-13. Drawing from the TFHPSA activities, Section II of this paper broadly describes existing practices in each of the statistical and accounting systems, and identifies where harmonization efforts between these two systems are under way and/or in need of further promotion.
+Drawing from the TFHPSA's activities, Section II of this paper broadly describes existing practices in each of the macroeconomic statistics and accounting systems, and identifies where harmonization efforts between these two systems are underway and/or in need of further promotion.
 Section III compares data quality features of the two systems.
 By shedding light on the context in which each system operates, the section on quality helps to better grasp the principles that drive each system and, thus, the scope of the harmonization efforts.
-The last section, IV, concludes with a summary and a look forward.
+Section IV concludes with a summary and a look forward.